callumstew/katacoda-scenarios/cli-advanced/wget.md

 # Downloading data
 To set us up for the next few sections, let's download some data files.

 *wget* is a tool for downloading files through HTTP or FTP.
 It can be used to download entire websites or download multiple files matching a pattern.
-For now, we will just use it to fetch C. elegans genome files from the UCSC FTP.
+For now, we will just use it to fetch A. thaliana genome fasta files from ensembl FTP.

 Make a directory to download the files into: